 However, as one of the best e-commerce solution providers, we are here to assist you in making an educated decision.
 When it refers to e-commerce, there is no one-size-fits-all answer, but you can usually make the best decision for your specific requirements if you have all of the data.

+Woocommerce is an open source ecommerce website-building platform by WordPress.
 Most WordPress users are aware of the term WooCommerce.
 This highly successful e-commerce platform hosts around 400,000 sites.
-It includes practically all of the features you’ll really have to launch an online store, as well as some advanced features via its framework.
+It includes practically all of the features you’ll have to launch an online store, as well as some advanced features via its framework.

 Key characteristics include: